 “We don’t have time to wait.
 The cells are already dying.”
 He grunted, and once again his voice tugged me towards the surface.
 But as if I were separated by a thick piece of glass, I was unable to breach it.
 I was nothing in that abyss.

-“We could try cloning again.”
+“We could try cloning again.” the younger woman said.

 “Stop!
 Remove your hands from her!”
 Hellibor roared, full of command.
 “We will not abandon this one.
 My method will work!
 We need to extract the needed parts.
-That is all, I will not waste this donor because of the boards refusal to use extreme measures.”
+That is all.
+I will not waste this donor because of the board’s refusal to use extreme measures.”
 I had no idea who they were discussing, but I assumed it was me.
 They wanted my parts.
 My parts alone.
 What would that mean?
 I wondered.

 “If she dies during the process, she will be ruined.”
 Dies?
 Ruined?
 “Let’s allow her to wake up.
 Treat her well.
 She doesn’t have to know.”
 I didn’t have to know what?

 “We cannot sustain her here.
 She would die of starvation.
 It is better to put her to rest.” a somberly aged woman retorted.